|

 Limits to Light Trespass

 Light trespass occurs when illumination from one area unintentionally spills into another (often from one parcel of property to adjacent ones).
 Lighting ordinances should address this important issue; an effective method is to set specific limits to allowable trespass (usually in foot-candles or lux, measured with a calibrated light meter, operated facing in the direction of the neighboring light source, and held at a standard eye level or range of elevations).
 Trespass level limits should be set particularly low when dealing with spillage into residential areas.
+During the design phase of a lighting installation, a lighting engineer should be able to predict and control trespass by careful selection and placement of luminaries; for completed installations, trespass can be measured with light meters, as general lighting levels are (above).

 Lighting Schedule Limits